Kudaschov/ViCalc/README.md

 # ViCalc

-ViCalc is an open-source scientific Python calculator designed for efficient touch typing.
+ViCalc is an open-source touch-typing calculator with calculation history (Python).
 It combines the simplicity of a traditional calculator with the power of a PC, allowing users to perform calculations without leaving the keyboard.

 <img src="docs/images/ViCalc.png" alt="ViCalc Screenshot" width="550" />
 <img src="docs/images/ViCalc_rightside_keyboard.png" alt="ViCalc Screenshot" width="670" />